syncfusion-content/javascript-docs/js/Diagram/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create a Diagram in your application with JavaScript.

-## Create your first Diagram in JavaScript

 Getting started with your **Essential JavaScript Diagram** is easy.
 You can start by creating a simple **Organizational Chart**.

+## Initialize diagram

 1\.
-Create an HTML file and add the necessary script and CSS files in the Head tag as shown in the following code example.
+Create an `HTML` file and add the necessary scripts and CSS files in the `Head` tag as shown in the following code example.

 {% highlight html %}
 <html xmlns="http://www.w3.org/1999/xhtml">